himanshu18701/life-skills-track/technical_paper.md

 4. Interface Segregation Principle
 5. Dependency Inversion Principle

-We will try to understand the SOLID principles using `Car` class example.
+We will try to understand the SOLID principles using the `Car` class example.

 ## 1. Single Responsibility